yuchaojiang/yuchaojiang.github.io/README.md

 ### Education

-**PhD**, Genomics and Computational Biology, University of Pennsylvania, 2017; Advisor: [Nancy Zhang](https://statistics.wharton.upenn.edu/profile/nzh/)
+**PhD**, Genomics and Computational Biology, University of Pennsylvania, 2017

 **MA**, Statistics, University of Pennsylvania 2014